folgercn/ESP32-BLE-Mouse/README.md

 1. Hardware: ESP32-DevKitC / ESP32-WROOM, USB or 5 V supply.
 2. Toolchain: Arduino IDE or PlatformIO with `NimBLE-Arduino`, `ArduinoJson`, `WiFiManager`.
 3. Flash: open the folder, select the proper board/port, upload.
-4. First boot: device spawns AP `Wacom-Setup-XXXX`; connect, visit `192.168.4.1`, enter WiFi plus optional static IP.
+4. First boot: device spawns AP `Wacom-Setup-XXXX`; connect, most phones will pop up the captive portal automatically—fill in WiFi and optional static IP there, or manually visit `192.168.4.1` if no portal appears.
 5. Run mode: after WiFi joins, BLE advertises with the dynamic name and HTTP server listens on `http://<device-ip>/action`.
 6. Reset WiFi: call `http://<device-ip>/reset_wifi` to erase credentials and reboot into setup AP.